JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 structures, for example.
 It's a bit clunky to work with `Atom`s whose values are lists, for another.

-And we have all this derived state, but no way to declaratively code our UI, so we end up doing a lot of manual DOM manipulation (check out the [code for the spreadsheet demo](/blog/reactive-ui-part-1/sheet.js) for example).
+And we have all this derived state but no way to declaratively code our UI, so we end up doing a lot of manual DOM manipulation (check out the [code for the spreadsheet demo](/blog/reactive-ui-part-1/sheet.js) for example).